The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Montreal, QC, CA

-Guy Rouleau practices in Montreal, Canada.
+Guy Rouleau practices practicing medicine in Montreal, Canada.
 Mr. Rouleau is rated as an Elite expert by MediFind in the treatment of Bipolar Disorder (BPD).
-His top areas of expertise are Spastic Paraplegia Type 7, Paraplegia, Essential Tremor, and Spasticity.
+He is also highly rated in 52 other conditions, according to our data.
+His clinical expertise encompasses Spastic Paraplegia Type 7, Paraplegia, Essential Tremor, and Spasticity.

 Distinguished in Bipolar Disorder (BPD)